 - Add rice and cook, stirring, for 1 minute.

 - Add the coconut milk, water, and salt and stir to mix.
+Finally, place pandan leave on top (if using).
 Cover and bring to a boil.
 Then, reduce the heat to low and simmer until all liquid is absorbed and rice is cooked and tender (about 40 to 45 minutes).